 What about using a pre-shave oil?
 Generally-speaking, while a pre-shave oil may improve a razor’s glide, problems using them with acne outweigh their benefits.
 Go ahead and try one if you want but make sure that the product specifically states that it is non-comedogenic (won’t clog pores).

 Shaving with acne can be improved by using the right shaving product.
 Thinner, less dense shaving lathers help the razor glide over the skin while reducing the possibility of clogged pores and aggravated skin.
 Acne.org suggests using their cleanser as a shaving product as well but I have found very few reviews from those who have used it this way (though the few I did find were positive).
 Any of the “best” shaving creams that Sharpologist has suggested should work very well.
-However I suggest using them “brushless” (lather them in with clean fingers) instead of using a shaving brush, as there is always the possibility that bacteria might get picked up by the brush hair and spread around.
+However I suggest using them “brushless” (it is very important to lather them with clean fingers) instead of using a shaving brush, as there is always the possibility that bacteria might get picked up by the brush hair and spread around.
 You will need to use more of the product than you would if a brush was used but it is a safer method.
-HERE are some additional suggestions for shaving creams.

 Those who shave with modern, multi-blade cartridge razors should be considered casualties in the “razor blade wars.”
 Multi-blade “lift and cut” razors are a bad idea for anyone with acne.
 The more blades a razor has, the more likely those blades will irritate the skin, break pimple heads, and spread bacteria.
 If you shave with a manual razor you should use a cartridge with no more than two blades.
 This limits you (at least in the U.S.) to Gillette SkinGuard (which does NOT use the “lift and cut” method.
 See Sharpologist’s review of the SkinGuard razor), “ATRA,” “Trac II,” and “Sensor” style razors, at least for reasonably widely available products.